 It is a relatively small university-with approximately 9,000 students in its undergraduate, graduate and medical programs.
-It offers a wide range of opportunities (over 150 programs leading to 31 degrees) for students to elect to specialize through the College of Arts and Sciences; the College of Agriculture; the College of Education and Social Services; the College of Engineering, Mathematics and Business Administration; the

-School of Home Economics, the School of Natural Resources, Environmental Program, and the Division of Health Sciences with its College of Medicine, School of Allied Health Sciences, and the School of Nursing.
+It offers a wide range of opportunities for students to elect to specialize through the College of Arts and Sciences; the College of Agriculture; the College of Education and Social Services; the College of Engineering, Mathematics and Business Administration; the School of Home Economics, the School of Natural Resources, Environmental Program, and the Division of Health Sciences with its College of Medicine, School of Allied Health Sciences, and the School of Nursing.
 Advanced degree programs are offered through the University's Graduate College.
 Summer and evening programs provide additional study opportunities through the Division of Continuing Education.